-By Jacob Maslow - Branded Content Do you have a
+By Jacob Maslow - Branded Content If college graduation day

 A common dilemma many students face when beginning their college careers out of high school is figuring out how to stay in shape while adjusting to a new schedule.